chuksoo/analyzing_borrowers_risk_of_defaulting/README.md

 **Methods**

 To accomplish this, I first inspected the data using the [pandas](https://pandas.pydata.org/) library to obtain general information about the data.
 I processed the missing values, changed data type, and processed duplicates.
 Next, I proceeded to categorized data and prepare the data for further analysis.
 To carry out *lemmatization* on the `purpose` column, I used the `WordNetLemmatizer` and `SnowballStemmer` to extract frequency of words in `purpose` column.
 I then proceeded to encode the categorical variables.
 In analyzing the data, I prepared various pivot tables and plotted various visualiztion using the [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/) libraries.
-Analysis using pivot table was important in annswering some of the business needs.
+Analysis using pivot table was important in answering some of the business needs.

 **Key Findings**